 Necro: He's worth a lengthy report.
 Hell difficulty is where a build proves itself and he has.

-This build is coming together very well.
+This build of golemancy and Corpse Explosion is coming together very well.
 What he's doing just doesn't power down in hell difficulty like other classes do.
 Corpse Explosion scales with monster health of course, and Amplify cuts past the physical resistance and lets the merc kill things very fast, even on players-5 and with only a middling weapon (un-upgraded Hone Sundan.)
 I expected this build to be ponderously slow, but he's right around or even a bit better than average for clearing speed among this team.

 This build is what I expected and hoped for: a very high player skill ceiling, I can handle almost everything, as long as I'm attentive and accurate at commanding and handling the situation.
 Dim Vision constantly at the edges of the screen (its radius extends almost another screen-radius beyond), Amplify precision-targeted at whatever the merc is currently engaging, Decrepify when the merc gets in a little too deep and I need to buy him some time (particularly against champion groups that can't be Dimmed), and I hadn't even planned this in the build, but the last key component is Terror to clear even bigger crowds off the merc, particularly minions of a nasty boss.
 I love how this necro build makes room for all the utility curses to shine, unlike a bone/poison-mancer who is always focused on offense, or a summoner where the skeletons are all spread out and working on their own regardless of what you do yourself.
 So I can gain mastery of almost any situation with the proper application of these curses, and then comes the exclamation point, Corpse Explosion to bring the house down.